About the Teas

 How do I make iced tea?

 Each of our tea boxes includes detailed brewing instructions for that variety.
 For teas that are commonly enjoyed over ice, we include iced tea brewing instructions as well.
 Generally, preparing iced tea is as simple as using two tea bags, steeping in a heat-resistant container for the recommended amount of time, and pouring over ice.

 Yes, each of our teas is certified Kosher.
 Information about Kosher certification can be found next to the Nutrition Facts panel on each package, as well as on each product's page on our website.

 I've heard that I shouldn't add milk to teas that contain hibiscus.
 Is this true?

 Yes.
 We do not recommend adding milk to teas with hibiscus.
 This is because hibiscus is quite acidic by nature and will likely cause the milk to curdle.

 Do any of your teas contain gluten?

 Yes.
-As of August 2015, two of our teas (Roastaroma and Sugar Cookie Sleigh Ride) contain roasted barley, an ingredient that contains a form of gluten.
-We label every box of tea we make as either “gluten free” or “contains gluten” for your convenience.
+As of January 2024, two of our teas (Roastaroma and Sugar Cookie Sleigh Ride) contain roasted barley, an ingredient that contains a form of gluten.
+For every box of tea that is gluten free, we utilize an independent third party certification, the Gluten Free Certification Organization (GFCO) and their seal of verification will be featured on the packaging.
 If you have any questions about gluten, please connect with us and we'll be glad to help.

 Do you list allergens on your packages?

 Yes.
 We clearly label products that contain allergens such as soy, dairy, tree nuts, peanuts, wheat and eggs as required by the U.S. Food and Drug Administration.
-We also indicate the gluten content of each product on the package.
+We also indicate which of our products are gluten free on the package.
 If you have any questions about allergens, please connect with us and we'll be glad to help.